tprouvot/Salesforce-Inspector-reloaded/docs/welcome.md

 You can enable the extension by clicking on the **Salesforce Inspector Advanced** icon in the toolbar, or by pressing `Ctrl+Shift+I` (Windows) / `Ctrl+Option+I` (Mac) on your keyboard.

-For more information, please read this [article](https://www.salesforceben.com/salesforce-inspector-reloaded/) or the [documentation page](https://dufoli.github.io/Salesforce-Inspector-Advanced/).
+For more information, please read this the [documentation page](https://dufoli.github.io/Salesforce-Inspector-Advanced/).

 We hope you will enjoy using **Salesforce Inspector Advanced** and find it useful for your Salesforce development and administration tasks.
 If you have any feedback, questions, or issues, please feel free to [open an issue](https://github.com/dufoli/Salesforce-Inspector-Advanced/issues) on GitHub.